Read user input into variables with scanf. Learn why & matters, the %lf gotcha, and the typical bugs.

 %f for a doubledouble b; scanf("%f", &b); // β double needs %lf

-%lf (the l is for "long").
-Only scanf is picky here.&scanf("%d", &a);& usually crashes%f for doublescanf("%lf", &b);scanf("%d\n", &a); β no \nscanf("Enter %d", &a); β no prose%c with other specifiers.int a; double b; printf("Enter int: "); scanf("%d", &a); printf("Enter double: "); scanf("%lf", &b); // lf! printf("a=%d, b=%f\n", a, b);
+%lf (the l stands for "long").
+Only scanf is picky about this.scanf would store it.&scanf("%d", &a);& will usually crash the program%f for doublescanf("%lf", &b);scanf, double needs %lfscanf("%d\n", &a); β don't add \nscanf("Enter %d", &a); β don't embed prose%c with other specifiers.int a; double b; printf("Enter int: "); scanf("%d", &a); printf("Enter double: "); scanf("%lf", &b); // lf! printf("a=%d, b=%f\n", a, b);

-int a; if (scanf("%d", &a) != 1) { printf("Please enter an integer\n"); return 1; }
+scanf returns the number of items it successfully read, which is handy for catching bad input.int a; if (scanf("%d", &a) != 1) { printf("Please enter an integer\n"); return 1; }